 Rushuna kind of locks it into a single entendre, but the guard's statement can be taken two ways.

 Also, she always talks about removing her enemies' armor.
 Especially her partner's, Yajiro's, armor, which, considering their apparent attraction, can be taken two ways.

-An episode of Neon Genesis Evangelion had a particular attachment to the physics term 'thermal expansion'.
+Neon Genesis Evangelion: Episode ten had a particular attachment to the physics term 'thermal expansion'.
 Asuka was explaining to Shinji what it meant.
 In a bathing suit.
 While leaning right over him.
-And then just drops the whole subtly and tries to use her breast as an example..
+And then just drops the whole subtlety and tries to use her breasts as an example (unfortunately being blunt did not help.
+Shinji yet did not get what she was clumsily trying to seduce him)...
 Later in the episode, while in the hot springs Shinji hears some rather suggestive dialogue coming from the girls' side and while looking down mentions thermal expansion.

 This merits some explanation.
 When Shinji hears what sounds suspiciously like Misato molesting Asuka, he starts to blush.
 Seconds later, he looks down and notices Pen-Pen who's staring at Shinji's crotch with a "what the?!" face.
 Shinji then quickly submerges to his neck and says "thermal expansion... how embarrassing".